 Between the Moon and Me

 Curb Event Center Arena

 Bryce Pinkham is a Grammy and Tony nominated American stage and screen actor.
 He is perhaps best known for originating the role of Monty Navarro in the Broadway production of A Gentleman’s Guide to Love and Murder.
-The performance earned him a Grammy Award nomination as well as a Tony Award for Best Performance by a Leading Actor in a Musical.
+The performance earned him a Grammy Award nomination as well as a Tony Award nomination for Best Performance by a Leading Actor in a Musical.
 Pinkham played this role on Broadway for more than 700 performances, and the show was named Best Musical of 2014.
 Pinkham went on to star in the Broadway revival of The Heidi Chronicles as Peter Patrone, for which he was nominated for an Outer Critics Circle Award, as well as the Drama League Award for Distinguished Performance in 2015.
 In the fall of 2016, he returned to Broadway leading the cast of Roundabout Theater and Universal Pictures’ Holiday Inn, performing in the role originally played by Bing Crosby in the classic 1942 movie.
 Pinkham also originated roles in Ghost the Musical and Bloody Bloody Andrew Jackson on Broadway.

 His upcoming film and television appearances include a regular series role in the second season of Mercy Street as well as performances in the Robert DeNiro comedy The Comedian and Baz Lurman’s Netflix drama, The Get Down.
 Previously, Pinkham has appeared on The Good Wife, Person of Interest, and the PBS miniseries God in America.
 In 2012,Pinkham was awarded the prestigious Leonore Annenberg Fellowship, which is given to “a limited number of exceptionally talented young dancers, musicians, actors and visual artists as they complete their training and begin their professional life.”